Fujifilm X-T3

 The Fujifilm X-T3 is a mirrorless interchangeable-lens digital camera announced on September 6, 2018.
 It is weather-resistant, has a backside-illuminated X-Trans CMOS 4 APS-C sensor and an X-Processor 4 quad core processor.
 It is the successor to 2016's Fujifilm X-T2.
 It uses the Fujifilm X-mount.

 The X-T3 is capable of recording video in 4K resolution up to 60 fps.
 The X-T3 is intended to be sold new either as the camera body only, or with the 18-55 mm lens.
 The camera is available in 2 colors, black and silver and is styled after an SLR camera.

 The X-T4, which was announced on February 26, 2020, is the successor to the X-T3.
 However, the X-T3 continued to be offered even after the X-T4 was introduced.
 On September 2, 2021, Fujifilm announced X-T3 WW (worldwide) which simplifies supply chains and can be sold at a lower price since a battery charger is not included.

 Key features

 The X-T3 is a mirrorless compact camera made by Fujifilm.
-It measures 132.5 mm x 92.8 mm x 58.8 mm and weighs 539 g including memory card and battery.
+It measures 132.5 mm × 92.8 mm × 58.8 mm and weighs 539 g including memory card and battery.

 Mechanical dials are provided for key operations, including shutter speed, ISO sensitivity, exposure compensation, drive modes and metering modes.
 It lacks built-in flash, but includes a flash unit.